Pearson v. Chung: Background

-Pearson sued a D.C. dry cleaning establishment, Custom Cleaners, for over $67 million for the loss of a pair of pants.
+On May 3, 2005, Pearson delivered a pair of gray pants to a dry cleaning establishment in Washington, D.C. called Custom Cleaners to be altered.
+The establishment was owned collectively by Jin and Soo Chung, a married couple, and their son Ki Chung, all of whom had immigrated from South Korea and did not speak fluent English.
+The pants that Pearson delivered belonged to a blue and maroon suit that he owned, and were described by him as being gray with "blue and red stripes on them".
+Pearson requested his pants be ready for pickup two days later on May 5, which Soo Chung, who took his order, agreed to.

-On May 3, 2005, Pearson delivered a pair of gray pants to a Washington, D.C., dry cleaners called Custom Cleaners.
-The pants could be distinguished by three belt loops on both sides of the front waistband.
-After a delay caused by the pants being mistakenly sent to another dry cleaner, they were offered back to Pearson several days after the initial pickup date of May 5, 2005.
-Pearson claimed that the pants presented were not his, contrary to the dry cleaner's records, tags, and his receipt, and refused to accept them.
-Pearson demanded what he claimed to be the price of the pants as compensation, an amount of over $1000, which the Chungs refused.
+When Pearson returned on May 5 to pick up his pants, Soo Chung informed him that his pants were not ready and had been sent to another store they owned by mistake.
+Soo Chung promised to have them ready the following morning, but when Pearson returned on May 6, the pants "still had not been located".
+Soo Chung asked Pearson to return the following day.
+Pearson returned the next morning on May 7, where the Chungs presented him with a pair of charcoal gray pants.
+Pearson insisted that the pants were not his, contrary to the dry cleaner's records, tags, and his receipt, and refused to accept them.
+Pearson demanded what he claimed to be the price of the pants as compensation, an amount of over $1,000, which the Chungs refused.
 As a result, Pearson filed suit in the District of Columbia's Superior Court.
 The judge to whom the case was presented decided to bring it to trial on the basis of two of Pearson's claims.
 The first claim was the issue of the ownership by Pearson of the presented pair of pants.
 The second claim was on the issue of signs posted outside the business, advertising "Same Day Service" and "Satisfaction Guaranteed", which Pearson claimed to be misleading.